Pattern formation by turbulent cascades

-Before delving into concrete realizations, let us compare and contrast this scenario with usual mechanisms of pattern formation, represented in Fig.~\ref{figure_pattern_cascade}d.
-In the standard picture of pattern formation~\cite{Cross1993,Cross2009}, patterns arise from the linear instability of a homogeneous system: the length scale $k_{\text{c}}^{-1}$, corresponding to the maximum of the growth rate $\sigma(k)$, is selected because the corresponding mode grows faster, and gives the characteristic size of the emerging pattern.
-While non-linearities are important in saturating the growth and selecting the precise shape of the pattern, they only play a secondary role, once the linear instability has set in.
-This paradigm has been very successful in many areas of science.
-In the context of turbulent fluids, for instance, it is believed to describe laminar/turbulent patterns near the onset of turbulence~\cite{Tuckerman2020,Prigent2002,Duguet2010,Kashyap2022}.
-By contrast, in the cascade-induced mechanism of pattern formation shown in Fig.~\ref{figure_pattern_cascade}c, non-linearities play the central role --- it is the non-linear interaction between modes that gives rise to the turbulent cascade in the first place.
+Before delving into potential realizations, let us compare and contrast this scenario with the textbook picture of pattern formation represented in Fig.~\ref{figure_pattern_cascade}d.
+In its simplest incarnation, pattern formation originates from the linear instability of a homogeneous system: the length scale $k_{\text{c}}^{-1}$, corresponding to the maximum of the growth rate $\sigma(k)$, is selected because the corresponding mode grows faster, and sets the characteristic size of the emerging pattern.
+While non-linearities are important in saturating the growth and selecting the precise shape of the pattern, they only play a role once the linear instability has set in.
+This linear mechanism is at play in many areas of science~\cite{Cross1993,Saarloos2023}.
+By contrast, in the mechanism shown in Fig.~\ref{figure_pattern_cascade}c, it is the non-linear interaction between modes that gives rise to the turbulent cascade.

-\textbf{Turbulence with odd viscosity.} We start with the three-dimensional incompressible Navier-Stokes equations that govern the dynamics of simple fluids